Outerbeast/TurboRipent/README.md

 ```
 key=value
 ```

+Under the entity list is a box where you can filter for a key or value, and the list will update to show only the entities that contain any matches to the input.

 Buttons:
 - **Create**: creates a new entity with the classname `new_entity`
 - **Clone**: makes a copy of the selected entity